serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/IRowFieldsProvider/Resolve.md

 | parameter | description |
 | --- | --- |
 | fieldsType | Type of the fields. |

+## Return Value

+The resolved fields instance for the specified type.

 ## See Also